MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 In an upcoming lab, students will build segments for a marketing campaign and an in-person event.
 The demo contact records need to be updated in order to populate those segments.
 The steps below will allow the students to build segments for competitors, business contacts, and contacts living in the Seattle area.

-1. Log into Dynamics 365 Marketing with your **admin** credentials.
+1. Log into Dynamics 365 Customer Insights - Journeys with your **admin** credentials.

 2. Navigate to the **Contacts** option under the **Audience** group.